oknk/seaquence/_includes/about.md

-The Seaquence App was created by Ryan Alexander and Gabriel Dunne.
-Their studio [Okaynokay](http://okaynokay.xyz), is based in Oakland, California.
+Seaquence was created by Ryan Alexander and Gabriel Dunne ([Okaynokay](http://okaynokay.xyz)), based in the San Francisco Bay Area.

 ### Ryan Alexander

+[onecm.com](http://onecm.com)

 Ryan artist and researcher currently focused on interactive audio/visual experience design.
 His recent works include generative simulations, live visual performance, spherical photography, and motion graphics experiments.

-[onecm.com](http://onecm.com)

 ### Gabriel Dunne

-Gabe is an artist and designer who creates audio/visual experiences and live a/v performance.
-He integrates a wide range of mediums including audio and visual software, installation, visualization/sonification, sculpture, and digital fabrication.

 [gabrieldunne.com](http://gabrieldunne.com)

+Gabe is an artist from San Francisco who creates experiences and performances in multiple mediums from digital fabrication to sculpture to A/V software.
+He has integrated computing and software as a creative tool into his practice ever since he was introduced to his Dad's Commodore 64 and Amiga 1000 as a toddler.